cretucosmin3/SneakyLog.Net/README.md

 # SneakyLog.Net

-SneakyLog is going to be a library that does logging for you in your automagically.
+SneakyLog is going to be a library that does logging for you automagically.

 ### The concept
 In some cases logging is tideous to maintain, write.
 In other cases logging is done too much and it can have an impact on costs or performance.